MengerSponge/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

 X0 = [[0,0], [2,0], [-2,0], [0,2], [0,-2]]    # Initial Positions
 V0 = [[0,0], [0,1], [0,-1], [-1,0], [1,0]]    # Initial Velocities
 ```
+Then, the simulation results are plotted.

 <div align="center">
   <img src="5_Body_Trajectories.png" alt="5-Body simulation" width="600">
   <p><em>Figure 5:</em> Trajectories of 5 gravitationally attracting masses.</p>
 </div>

 We have enough particles in this simulation to test the virial theorem.
-For a gravtiationally bound system, it related the averaeg kinetic and potential energy.
+For a gravtiationally bound system, it related the average kinetic and potential energy.

 ```math
 \langle T \rangle = -\frac{1}{2} \langle U \rangle